 The 1920 City Report of Franklin NH provided a very brief biography of their service.
 To this information I’ve added each woman’s birth date, parentage and resources, so you can learn more about the various hospitals, camps and military hospitals where they served.
 Every single one of these heroic women risked their lives to care for those ill and injured.
 Somehow they all survived and returned home.

 Annie Bruce was born 28 Jan 1883 in Canada daughter of William T. & Dorothea/Dorothy (Lightfoot /or/ Johnson) Bruce.
 She died 13 April 1973 in Manchester NH.
 In 1900 She was living in Franklin NH at 7 South Main Street with her parents and siblings: Jennie M., Emily D., William, Mary and John.
 By 1910 they moved to River Street in the same town.
 By 1919 they were living at 53 Oak Street.
 The 1920 Franklin NH Annual Report shows the following: Bruce, Annie.
 Nurse.
 Locations: Base Hospital Camp Sevier, S.C. [see photograph]; British Expeditionary Forces; Croydon Military Hospital, England; Trouville, Treport and Etaitat, France.
 Camp Hospital No 33 at Brest.
 Term of Service: Oct.
 1, 1917 to Aug 3, 1919.
 The Portsmouth Herald newspaper of 6 Oct 1917 page 5 states: “Anna Bruce, First War Nurse from Manchester.
 Manchester, Oct 6–Miss Anna Bruce of 600 Bruce Street is the first Manchester woman called for active war service as a Red Cross nurse.
 She left today for Greenville, S.C., where she will remain until called abroad.
 A delegation of local nurses accompanied her to the depot.
 Miss Bruce has been in the employ of the Manchester Public Health department.
 She was graduated from the Eliot Hospital training school, Manchester, and the Boston floating hospital.
 She has a brother with the Canadian forces and another in the U.S. regular army.”
-After WWI she married Oliver M. Ainsworth, and had one child, Thomas William Ainsworth who was born 20 March 1922 Beloit Wisconsin (and d.
-1 April 2006).
+After WWI she married Oliver M. Ainsworth, and had two children: 1) Thomas William Ainsworth who was born 20 March 1922 Beloit Wisconsin and d.
+1 April 2006; and 2) Elizabeth Ann Ainsworth born 3 November 1924 and married Jack Steinberg.
+She resides in Madison, Wisconson.
 Annie (Bruce) Ainsworth is buried in Hope Cemetery, Campbell, Steuben Co.
 NY with her husband, Oliver M. Ainsworth.
 Annie’s parents are buried in Franklin, New Hampshire.

 Mary Elizabeth Callahan was born on 11 October 1881 in Lenoxville, Quebec, Canada daughter of James & Hannah (Astbury) Callahan.
 The 1920 Franklin NH City Report offers this brief biography of service: “Callahan, Mary Elizabeth.
 Surgical Nurse.
 Locations: Base Hospital No. 57.
 Evacuation Hospital No. 5 (Chateau Thierry).
 Field Hospital No 118.
 France and Belgium.
 Base Hospital, Camp Upton, N.Y.
 Term of Service, Feb 15, 1918 to May 30, 1919.”
 After the war she married 15 July 1939 in Tilton NH to Joseph Tighe.
 At the time of her marriage Mary E. Callahan was living on Smith Road in Franklin NH.
 It was his 2nd marriage (divorced) and he was a station agent for the B&M RR.
 He was born in Plymouth MA, son of Joseph & Mary A. (Fogarty) Tighe.
 She is buried in Franklin Cemetery, Franklin NH where a flat military marker was placed at her gravesite.